Jasper Goes Hunting

-Jasper Goes Hunting is an animated short film in the Puppetoons series, directed by George Pal and first released on July 29, 1944.
+Jasper Goes Hunting is an animated short film in the Puppetoons series, directed and produced by George Pal and first released on July 28, 1944.
 The short was distributed by Paramount Pictures.

-The short includes a scene with Bugs Bunny as a cameo voiced by Mel Blanc, which was animated by Warner Bros. animator Robert McKimson.
-It marks the first time a Looney Tunes character was officially used outside of a Warner Bros. related production.
+The short features Jasper, his friend/nemesis Professor Scarecrow, and the Blackbird.

 Plot

-The short features Jasper, his friend/nemesis Professor Scarecrow, and Blackbird.
-The short opens with a brief view of the hovel where Jasper lives with his mother, then the camera moves to the chicken coop.
-Jasper's mother counts her chickens and realizes there is another one missing.
-She has realized that she is facing a chicken thief.
+Jasper's mother is seen counting her chickens in the chicken coop and realizes that another of her chickens have gone missing, and concludes that she's facing a chicken thief.
 Nearby, said thief, the Scarecrow, is seen finishing his meal.

-Next Jasper's mother prepares to leave her residence.
-She first arms Jasper and tasks him with guarding the chickens.
+Jasper is put in charge of guarding the coop as his mother leaves the residence.
 Jasper fancies himself a soldier, and starts marching within his residence.
 When the Scarecrow appears at his window, Jasper immediately points the weapon at him.
-The Scarecrow is at first terrified.
-Then explains to Jasper that he should not be pointing the weapon at live targets, since it is likely to go off.
+The Scarecrow is at first terrified, he explains to Jasper that he should not be pointing the weapon at live targets, since it is likely to go off.
 Convincing the boy to hand him the gun, the Scarecrow claims that the "mean-looking" weapon reminds him of his past as a big game hunter.

-As the Scarecrow begins narrating his supposed past at the Belgian Congo, the scenery changes around the characters.
-The interior of the hovel is replaced by a jungle environment.
+As the Scarecrow begins narrating his supposed past at the Belgian Congo, the scenery changes into a jungle.
 The trio are off to a hunting expedition.
 As the Scarecrow explains that they ate after big game, he fails to notice an African elephant standing behind him.
 When he does notice, the "brave" hunter flees in terror.
 In a 23-second scene, the Scarecrow points his gun at a rabbit hole and orders its resident to come out.
 Bugs Bunny emerges, notices his surrounding and realizes that he is in "the wrong picture", and returns to his hole.

 A confrontation with an enraged elephant sends the trio flying back towards the hovel.
-The Scarecrow lands in the chicken coop and is soon confronted by Jasper's mother, who is also armed and figures that this guy is the chicken thief.
-The final scenes has the Scarecrow and Blackbird in prison.
+The Scarecrow lands in the chicken coop and is soon confronted by Jasper's mother, who is also armed and figures that he is the chicken thief.
+The final scenes has the Scarecrow and Blackbird in prison, with the latter considering writing a letter to the congressman.